pkiraly/qa-catalogue/README.md

 ### Configuration

+Either use the script `metadata-qa.sh` or create configuration files:

 4. `cp setdir.sh.template setdir.sh`

 Change the input and output base directories in `setdir.sh`.
 Local directories `input/` and `output/` will be used by